-  - Truck drivers must take a physical exam every two years.
+- Commercial truck drivers must take a physical exam every two years.

 - Truck drivers receive their licenses from their home states after passing skills and knowledge tests.
 Any drivers handling hazardous materials must complete additional tests.

-Some accidents can occur due to truck drivers and companies failing to meet these safety regulations.
-Finding such violations is key to a successful truck accident injury case.
-The Phoenix truck accident attorneys at Begam Marks & Traulsen, P.A., are familiar with these laws and know how to use them in court to help determine liability, so you can, therefore, earn your rightful compensation.
+Some accidents can occur due to commercial drivers and companies failing to meet these safety regulations.
+Finding such violations is key to a successful trucking accident injury case.
+The Phoenix truck accident attorneys at Begam Marks & Traulsen, P.A. are familiar with these laws and know how to use them in court to help determine liability, so you can, therefore, earn your rightful compensation.

 Who Is Liable in a Commercial Truck Accident?

-If you have been involved in a collision with a commercial truck, the trucking company in charge of the truck and driver may be liable, or legally responsible, for your damages.
+If you have been involved in a collision with a commercial vehicle, the trucking company in charge of the truck and driver may be liable, or legally responsible, for your damages.
 Commercial truck accidents involve common carriers, or vehicles that deliver goods.
 It is every common carrier’s duty to reasonably provide for the safety of all others on the roadway.
-Failure to do so through poor hiring and training practices, unsafe fleet vehicles, or reckless truck drivers, resulting in a truck accident, is negligence.
+Failure to do so through poor hiring and training practices, unsafe fleet vehicles, or reckless truck drivers, resulting in a trucking collision, is negligence.
 Trucking companies are vicariously liable for the actions of their drivers in Arizona.

 What Damages Can You Recover For a Truck Accident in Arizona?

 Finally, you may receive punitive damages.
 A court might award additional “punitive” damages in a truck accident claim if the defendant was particularly negligent or reckless in his/her/its actions.
-Choosing a great personal injury lawyer can help you maximize the recovery you receive.
+Choosing a personal injury attorney can help you maximize the recovery you receive.

-What to Do After a Truck Accident in Arizona?
+What to Do After a Truck Collision in Arizona

-After a serious truck accident, call for medical attention, if possible, right away.
+After a serious collision with a large truck, call for medical attention, if possible, right away.
 There is a high likelihood that someone involved sustained significant injuries.
 Even if there appear to be no visible injuries, the size of commercial trucks and the nature of most collisions make a having a medical evaluation a necessity.

 If you are able, we would also recommend gathering information about your accident, such as the name of the truck driver and trucking company, photographs of the accident, and medical records for your injuries.